vmware/hamlet/spec/service-discovery.md

 The exact timing of the owner messages is directed by events.
 These are the possible events

-* `registerFederatedService` when the service owner has a new federated service.
+* `CREATE` when the service owner has a new federated service.
-* `deregisterFederatedService` when the service owner has removed a federated service.
+* `DELETE` when the service owner has removed a federated service.
-* `updateFederatedService` when the service owner has updated the fields of the federated service entry.
+* `UPDATE` when the service owner has updated an existing federated service.

 Upon receiving an update message, the consumer acknowledges after decoding, validating, and persisting the update to its local service registry.